b-d-e/aoc-trends/README.md

-# 🎄 Advent of Code Visualizations
+# 🎄 Advent of Code Visualisations

 View trends for your private Advent of Code leaderboard.